 Step 3: Seal the candies

-Since conversation heart candies can change colors when touching resin, you want to seal them first with a couple of light layers of resin gloss sealer spray before using them to make jewelry.
+Since conversation heart candies change colors when touching resin, you want to seal them first with a couple of light layers of clear-drying acrylic spray before using them to make jewelry.

 And by the way, the color change can happen months after making these candy heart pendants.
 You can see how some of mine turned brown.